Mobile Order System w/POS integration

 Current use

-It is commonly used by cafes, quick-service venues, and pickup-heavy operations that want branded mobile ordering without custom app development.
+Cafes, quick-service venues, and pickup-heavy operations use it when they want branded mobile ordering without custom app development.

 Performance